 Bartholomew County Sheriff’s deputies arrested a local man for possession of heroin after a traffic stop on north U.S. 31.

 Shane Medaris, 29, 3222 Washington St., was arrested at 3:06 p.m.
-Tuesday after Bartholomew County Sheriff’s Department deputy Matt Bush saw Medaris’ white Honda change lanes without signaling on U.S. 31 North near Bear Lane, deputies said.
+Tuesday after Bartholomew County Sheriff’s Deputy Matt Bush saw Medaris’ white Honda change lanes without signaling on north U.S. 31 near Bear Lane, deputies said.

-When the Honda reached Heflin Park Road, it again switched lanes without signaling and turned in at a Marathon station, where Bush stopped the vehicle, deputies said.
+When the Honda reached Heflin Park Road, it again switched lanes without signaling and turned into a Marathon station, where Bush stopped the vehicle, deputies said.

 When Bush checked Medaris’ license, he learned that Medaris had a suspended license with a prior conviction, deputies said.